blabla1337/skf-flask/skf/markdown/code_examples/asp/35-code_example--Aggregate_user_controls--.md

 	/*
-	In order to enforce Aggregate access control protection the best method would be to define your rules by means of a database structure rather than sessions or log's.
+	In order to enforce Aggregate access control protection the best method would be to define your rules by means of a database structure rather than sessions or logs.
 	This is due to the fact that if the user drops his session the rating would start al over again.

 	TABLE users
 	---------------------------------------------------------------------------------
 	| userID | userName | password | privilegeID |    access    | AggregateControl	|